RawIron/devops-my-ubuntu/my-ubuntu/README.md

 ### eye candy
+to fix the
+Gtk-WARNING **: Unable to locate theme engine in module_path: "pixmap"
+'''
+sudo apt-get install gtk2-engines-pixbuf
+'''

 unfortunately haven't found out how to configure a "glass look" all backgrounds are transparent, blurred drop-down menu are transparent, blurred